-One of the greatest obstacles for musicians is a lack of funds.
-No longer can a band make a living just by selling songs and going on tours.
+One of the biggest obstacles musicians face is a lack of funding.
+No longer can a band make a living just by selling songs and touring.

-Today’s musician must devote more effort to discovering other sources of revenue.
-Despite the current drop in record sales, artists have access to other sources of income.
+Today’s musician has to put more effort into finding other sources of income.
+Despite the current decline in record sales, artists have access to other sources of income.

-Today’s musicians may earn a career via both conventional and innovative methods.
+Today’s musicians can make a career using both conventional and innovative methods.

 If you want to perform live, you should bring some of your CDs with you.
 Signed CDs are wonderful mementos that band members may sign.